 Your to-do list before moving overseas is probably a mile long.
 If you’re bringing your pet with you, it’s important to remember that there are several steps to bringing an animal abroad.
 Moving your pet to a new country can be stressful—not to mention expensive.
 But having a comforting, familiar friend with you in your new home can be well worth the hassle.
-Here are a few tips to get you ready to send your pet overseas:
+Here are a few tips from our Montreal movers to get you ready to send your pet overseas:

 Check the Country Requirements

 This is the first step of the process.
 Each country has different regulations when it comes to importing animals from abroad—some don’t allow certain species at all while others are relatively lenient.
 Many countries have certain medical requirements before pets can enter, like microchips, blood tests, and rabies vaccinations, or require a quarantine period ranging anywhere from a few weeks to several months.